Our modern slavery statement: Working ethically for everyone.

 Frequent evaluations of E.ON's top suppliers against key performance indicators;

-For further information about E.ON's responsible business practices please refer to E.ON's Sustainability Report.
+For further Information about E.ON's responsible business practices please refer to the chapter "Human Rights and Supply Chain Management" in the E.ON Integrated Annual Report 2024.

 E.ON recognises the benefits of upholding standards and continually improving supply chain performance through successful collaboration as follows: